Flood Advisory issued for Hockley by NWS - News Break

 Flood Advisory issued for Hockley by NWS

 Effective: 2021-07-11 19:57:00 CDT Expires: 2021-07-13 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Hockley FLOOD ADVISORY REMAINS IN EFFECT UNTIL 730 PM CDT THIS EVENING FOR SOUTHERN HOCKLEY COUNTY At 600 PM CDT, Doppler radar indicated a thunderstorm over western Hockley County producing heavy rainfall.
+Target Area: Hockley The National Weather Service in Lubbock has issued a * Flood Advisory for Southern Hockley County in northwestern Texas * Until 730 PM CDT. * At 525 PM CDT, Doppler radar indicated a thunderstorm over Levelland producing heavy rainfall.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Up to 1.25 inches of rain have fallen.
-Some locations that will experience flooding include Levelland and Opdyke West.
-Additional rainfall amounts up to 0.5 inches are expected over the area.
+Up to 1.25 inches of rain have fallen. * Some locations that will experience flooding include Levelland and Opdyke West.
+Additional rainfall amounts up to 1.5 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0